-A compound present in red wine, and in lesser amounts in grapes as well as other fruit, and also similar to the structure of resveratrol, has the ability to inhibit cellular processes which enable the development of fat cells, creating a potential way of controlling obesity.
-The compound called piceatannol prevents the ability of immature fat cell to develop and grow, according to researchers,
+A compound called piceatannol mentioned in the wine infographic below prevents the ability of immature fat cell to develop and grow.
+The compound present in red wine, and in lesser amounts in grapes as well as other fruit, and also similar to the structure of resveratrol, has the ability to inhibit cellular processes which enable the development of fat cells, creating a potential way of controlling obesity.

 Although similar to the structure of the compound resveratrol, which is found in red wine, peanuts and grapes and is believed to combat heart disease, neurodegenerative diseases and cancer, piceatannol could be a valuable tool for fighting obesity.
 After consumption, resveratrol converts to piceatannol.

 Adipogenesis is the process during which early phase fat cells develop into mature fat cells, and piceatannol changes gene functions, gene expression timing and insulin action at the time of adipogenesis,.
 When piceatannol is present, delay or even the complete inhibition of adipogenesis is seen.